basteks/airtable-cartography/README.md

 - *Latitude* : the latitude field (**number type**)
 - *Longitude* : the longitude field (**number type**)
 - *Title* : the field containing the title of each marker's popup
-- *Grouping* : a Yes/No option to choose if you want to group your records by the title
+- *Grouping* : a Yes/No option to choose if you want to group your records by the title.
+If you do, a single marker will be shown for every record having the same *title* field, the marker's popup then containing a `<ul></ul>` list of *popup contents* (see bellow) for every record
 - *Popup content* : the text to display in the popup for each record.
 For the  first run, you can write anything, it will be configured during later.
 Afterwards, you will have to copy/paste the desired string here, composed of fields' names between curly brackets, for example `{First Name} {Last Name} : {Age}`)

 ## Limitations
-As all the displayed data (GPS coordinates and data to display on popup) are passed through the URI of the map, you may encounter a _414 URI Too Long_ error if you try to display too much markers or too much data for each marker on your map
+As all the displayed data (GPS coordinates and data to display on popup) are passed through the URI of the map, you may encounter a _414 URI Too Long_ error if you try to display too much markers or too much data for each marker on your map.

 ## ToDo
-- Add support for special field rendering like URLs, mails or attachment by creating an html `href` link
+- Add support for special field rendering like URLs, mails or attachment by creating an html `href` link.

 ## Credits
 Based on the great [Leaflet](https://leafletjs.com/) JavaScript library for interactive maps !